tarun-dugar/ng-popover/README.md

 # angular-popover
-Beautiful multidirectional popover directive with custom popover template content.
+Beautiful multidirectional popover directive with custom popover template content. jQuery is not required.

 Description
 -----------